audiokinetic/Gyms/README.md

 The Wwise Gyms are examples and tests for both the Unreal&trade; and Unity&trade; Wwise&trade; Integrations.

-## Minimum supported versions
+## Supported versions

-The projects are developed using the following software versions:
+The Gym projects support the major version of Wwise indicated in the current git branch, as well as its minor versions.
+The following software versions are supported:

-- Wwise&trade; 2022.1.6
+- Wwise&trade; 2023.1 and all minor releases
-- Unity&trade; 2021.3.29f1
+- The latest three Unity&trade; LTS versions
-- Unreal&trade; 5.2.1
+- The latest three Unreal&trade; LTS versions

 ## Setup